 Wooden BBQ skewers

-Tear colourful ads from magazines (I like Vogue as they always have loads of full page double sued ads but any bridal magazine will do)
+Tear colourful ads from magazines (I like Vogue as they always have loads of full-page double sued ads but any bridal magazine will do)

-With the colours you would like to see more of facing up fold the page in half and then concertina each side back on its self so you have 3 folds
+With the colours, you would like to see more of facing up fold the page in half and then concertina each side back on its self so you have 3 folds

 With the folds facing up use the shredding scissors to cut along the strip, do not cut all the way down, leave at least 1cm uncut

 Once it’s all cut take a wooden skewer (you can use a thick floral wire if you want more flexibility) and tale the end of the cut paper strip to it.
-(Depending on whether you are right or left handed, it will feel better to roll in a certain direction, might just take trial and error to find the best direction to roll in)
+(Depending on whether you are right or left-handed, it will feel better to roll in a certain direction, might just take trial and error to find the best direction to roll in)

-The gently twist the skewer as hold the strip to roll it around the skewer, keep the tension tight as twist the skewer and pushing the strip up to from a nice rounded flower head
+The gently twist the skewer as hold the strip to roll it around the skewer, keep the tension tight as twist the skewer and pushing the strip up to form a nice rounded flower head

 That’s it your completed paper flower, but come and see me on Saturday and I’ll show you how to make this flower into the one below…